The definition of a Day Porter

 - Lobby maintenance

-- Cleaning common areas like kitchens, cafeterias and patios
+- Cleaning and maintenance of common areas like kitchens, cafeterias and patios

 - Monitoring and servicing restrooms